Who I Am

 I Grow Images!

-I curate a selection of limited edition signed prints through Close Gallery, 4B Howe St, Edinburgh EH3 6TD which is probably the only independent photographic gallery in Scotland.
-Furthermore I'm about to have my first solo exhibition 'Saying it With Flowers' there.
-Recently Outdoor Photography Magazine shared some of the images from the exhibition - Standout images on show in Edinburgh.
+I curate a selection of limited edition signed prints through Close Gallery, which is the only independent photographic gallery in Scotland.
+Furthermore I've had my first solo exhibition 'Saying it With Flowers' there.
+Recently Outdoor Photography Magazine shared some of my images - Standout images on show in Edinburgh along with Art Mag and The Edinburgh Reporter.

 When I Garden